MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-514-New-Animal-Drug-Applications/subpart-A-General-Provisions/section-514.5.md

 (2) FDA by written order determines that a substantiated scientific requirement essential to the determination of safety or effectiveness of the new animal drug appeared after the conference.

-(h) *When the terms of a presubmission conference agreement are not valid* (1) A presubmission conference agreement will no longer be valid if:
+(h) *When the terms of a presubmission conference agreement are not valid.* (1) A presubmission conference agreement will no longer be valid if:

 (i) The potential applicant makes to FDA, before, during, or after the presubmission conference, any untrue statement of material fact; or